Kakarot679/taskdoc/README.md

 # Taskdoc

-A collaborative team task management platform where admins can create projects, assign tasks, and manage team members, while members can track and update their work.

-Built as a portfolio project to demonstrate full-stack skills with FastAPI, React, and MySQL.
+Taskdoc is a team task management app built around the kind of workflow a small team might actually use: projects, members, assigned tasks, due dates, status updates, and a dashboard for keeping an eye on progress.

+I built it as a full-stack portfolio project using FastAPI, React, and MySQL.
+The goal was not to make a huge project management suite, but to build a clean and practical SaaS-style app with authentication, role-based access, useful APIs, and a responsive interface.

 ---

 ## Tech Stack

-**Frontend:** React (Vite), Tailwind CSS, React Router DOM, Axios
+**Frontend:** React, Vite, Tailwind CSS, React Router DOM, Axios
-**Backend:** FastAPI, SQLAlchemy, Pydantic, JWT (python-jose), Passlib/Bcrypt
+**Backend:** FastAPI, SQLAlchemy, Pydantic, python-jose, Passlib/Bcrypt
 **Database:** MySQL
 **Deployment:** Railway

 ---

-## Features
+## What It Does

-- JWT-based auth with signup/login
-- Role-based access control (admin vs member)
-- Project creation and team membership management
+- Users can sign up, log in, and stay authenticated with JWT tokens.
+- Admins can create projects, add team members, assign tasks, and manage project work.
+- Members can view their assigned work and update task progress.
-- Task creation, assignment, priority, status, and due dates
+- Tasks support status, priority, due dates, and overdue tracking.
-- Overdue task detection
-- Dashboard with task stats and upcoming deadlines
+- The dashboard shows useful task stats and upcoming deadlines.
-- Dedicated task workspace with filters and status updates
+- The task workspace includes filters for easier day-to-day use.
-- Profile editing for account details
-- Responsive UI with collapsible sidebar
+- Users can update basic profile details.
+- The layout works across desktop, tablet, and mobile screens.

 ---